 Render markdown

 This is useful if you want to show interactive content to the user.
-Examples:
+Examples:- Render interactive chart

 - Show preview of generated code (HTML/JS/CSS)